Is your bearded dragon rubbing against cage furniture or acting strangely?

 Disinfect a glass tank with your bleach-water solution.

-This won’t kill the mites.
+Unfortunately, this won’t kill the mites.

 However, it will kill any harmful bacteria the mites brought with them.